GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 Starting in Chromium&nbsp;91, Declarative Link Capturing will be available as an origin trial in Chromium.
 The origin trial is expected to end in Chromium&nbsp;94 (October 13, 2021).

-{% Aside 'caution' %} The origin trial will initially be limited to the Chrome&nbsp;OS platform.
+{% Aside 'caution' %} The origin trial is initially limited to Chrome&nbsp;OS.
 {% endAside %}

 {% include 'content/origin-trials.njk' %}